Childbirth in rural Appalachia: Expected due date

 Long ago, the expected date of delivery was determined by taking the phase of the moon into consideration.
 A delivery during a full moon was considered dangerous to the child and the mother.
 The arrival of the midwife at the home of the expectant mother varied.
 Sometimes the family would call the midwife when the labor started and sometimes she would arrive at the home a few days before the anticipated birth.
 This was probably dependent on the proximity of the midwife to the woman's house.
 The midwife and her assistant would assist with chores around the house if they were able to arrive early.

 Place of birth

 Until the 1940s most births in the region occurred at home.
 The birth of a child was considered an opportunity for family to gather and socialize.
 Some considered it akin to quilting or corn shucking.
 Women attended to the birthing woman while men socialized in a different room in the house or out on the porch.
-Family and friend would come and go throughout the labor, especially if labor was long.
+Family and friends would come and go throughout the labor, especially if labor was long.